Just-Another-Optimizer/py-algorithm/README.md

 # py-algorithm
 Python based implementation of JAO.
+A mod for Hypixel Skyblock